AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/commontreeitems.md

     * **Add restraints** - this takes you through a sequence of dialog boxes which ask for the identities of the atoms involved in the restraint and the value to be assigned to the restraint.
 The esd is given a default value which can be changed after the restraints are created.
     * **Add residue restraints** - if the phase is a 'macromolecule' then develop the restraints from a selected 'macro' file based on those used in GSAS for this purpose.
 A file dialog box is shown directed to /GSASIImacros; be sure to select the correct file.

-    * **Add MOGUL restraints** - add restraints from a file produced by the CCDC's MOGUL program or a file prepared in that style.
+    * **Add MOGUL restraints** - add restraints from a file produced by the CCDC's Mercury program (using the CSD-Core/Mogul Geometry Check) or a file prepared in that style.
 [See below](#RestraintImports) for more information on importing restraints.
     Note that when used from the Bond tab, only "bond" entries are read and when used from the Angle tab, only "angle" entries are read.